Emergencies happen. And when they do, preparedness is the key to handling them well.

 - Calling 911 or other emergency services

-The U.S. Department of Health and Human Services recommends designating a person who will reach out to emergency contacts listed on a child's emergency form after all the necessary steps have been taken to ensure the safety of the child/children in question.
+The Department of Health and Human Services recommends designating a person who will reach out to a child’s emergency contacts listed on a daycare child's emergency contact form after all the necessary steps have been taken to ensure the safety of the child/children in question.

 In addition, guides may be available from your state's or province's governmental bodies, such as the Emergency Response Planning Guide for Child Care Providers from the state of Vermont or the Oregon Early Learning Emergency Preparation and Response Plan from the Oregon Department of Education.

-Download free childcare emergency forms
+Download free daycare emergency contact forms